ourlifeloop/marketing/src/cms/training-faqs/what-is-a-recurring-transportation-and-how-do-i-set-this.md

 ---
-question: What is a recurring transportation and how do I set this?
+question: What is a recurring Transportation and how do I set this?
 answer: >-
   - When you create a new request, you have the option of setting up recurring event.
 If you need to have the same transportation to be set for multiple